When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Will It Change My Milk Supply?

-The only time cluster feeding can signify your baby isn’t getting enough to eat is if they seem to be doing it all the time and are not producing enough wet diapers.
-If your baby is at the breast both day and night and never seems satisfied, it’s time to get some help.
+The only time cluster feeding signifies your baby isn’t getting enough to eat is if they are not producing enough wet diapers or are losing weight.
+If your baby is at the breast constantly day and night and never seems satisfied, it is time to see a lactation consultant.

-You can train your baby to reset their inner clock with these four easy steps.
+You can help reset their inner clock with these steps.

 3. Keep Nighttime Activity to a Minimum

-When your baby wakes up hungry in the middle of the night, feed them with as little disruption as possible.
-The key is to give them the milk they need while avoiding stimulation.
+When your baby wakes up hungry in the middle of the night, keep it strictly business.
+Feed them with as little disruption as possible.

 Is Cluster Feeding a Red Flag?